jakeharry/jakeharry.github.io/_posts/2016-03-24-formspree.io.md

        <input type="submit" value="Send">
     </form>

 It's literally THAT simple.
 Swap in your@email.com with your e-mail of choice and the form is straight away ready to go.
-Upon the first submit to your form, you will get an e-mail to confirm you wish to receive e-mails from the formspring you've created.
+Upon the first submit to your form, you will get an e-mail to confirm you wish to receive e-mails from the formspree you've created.
 Once you confirm this it's 100% operational.
 Fascinating.

 "But hang on Jake" you say.
 "You said that your quest involved finding a contact form which has sort of spam filtering?
 I cannot see any form of spam filtering in the example above.
 What gives?!"
 Slow down young padiwan, for you are yet to discover 'Advanced Features' of formspree.